 Dawson is such a unique city, being so far north, that one of the best things to do in the area is just to enjoy the city and see what makes it so unique.

 Something to check off the bucket list for sure, and a great way to end your trans-Canada road trip, is a drive to the Arctic Circle.
 This area is barren, you’re unlikely to see another vehicle or form of human life – but you will see spectacular scenery, amazing flora and some of the most Canadian animals you can think of – like grizzly bears, black foxes, and moose.

-Highlights of the drive north include the Tombstone Territorial Park, Chapman Lake and of course the Arctic Circle crossing.
-Timing this drive for June means that you’ll be able to experience midnight sun and when you’ll get to a certain point, 24-hour sunlight.
+Highlights of the drive north include the Tombstone Territorial Park, Chapman Lake, and of course the Arctic Circle crossing.
+Timing this drive for June means that you’ll be able to experience the midnight sun and when you’ll get to a certain point, 24-hour sunlight.
 It’s also a great road trip a little later in the summer, but not in winter, for obvious reasons!